 2) You may compare and contrast the work of two different playwrights that we have covered this semester.
 This will require you to read at least one other play by each playwright and cite at least two other critical sources that are not from the internet or the texts we are using in class.

-3) You may propose your own idea for a paper.
-You will need to read and cite at least cite additional sources, not from the internet or the texts we are using in class, which may be either plays or critical sources.
+3) You may propose your own idea for a paper that includes at least one of the playwrights we have covered during the semester.
+You will need to read and cite at least three additional sources, not from the internet or the texts we are using in class, which may be either plays or critical sources.

 You may discuss themes or symbols the author uses, the historical/political/social influences on the author's work (or the author's influences on his era), the literary techniques and innovations that made the author's work unique, etc.